brettshollenberger/deliver/README.md

 }
 ```

-#### Run `deliver update github.com/edmodo/auth`.
+#### Run `deliver update`.
-Deliver will download the tip of the "stable" branch, and update `packages.lock` with the new lock information:
+Deliver will download the tip of the "stable" branch, download the new package, and update `packages.lock` with the new lock information:
 ```diff
     "packages": {
         "github.com/edmodo/minion": {